-Servings: 4 Total time: 18 mins Difficulty: beginner
+Servings: 4 Total time: 18 minutes Difficulty: beginner

 Laap is a traditional Laotian dish, considered a national symbol.
-It's a minced meat salad, usually served warm, with fresh herbs, toasted rice powder, and a fragrant dressing made with lime juice and fish sauce.
+It's a minced meat salad, usually served warm, with fresh herbs, toasted rice powder, and a fragrant sauce made with lime juice and fish sauce.
 Larb is prized for its freshness and balanced flavors.
 It can be made with pork, chicken, or fish.

 Laotian laap or larb salad